solana-foundation/developer-content/content/guides/wallets/add-solana-wallet-adapter-to-nextjs.md

   experience for your users.

-If you are creating a brand new application or project, you can also use the `create-solana-dapp` CLI took to generate a scaffold with the built-in Solana wallet adapter.
+If you are creating a brand new application or project, you can also use the `create-solana-dapp` CLI tool to generate a scaffold with the built-in Solana wallet adapter.
 To scaffold a new application, run the CLI tool in your
 terminal: